Nachiket-D/Advance-E-Commerce-Website/README.md

 # E-commerce Website

-An e-commerce website built using Django, which allows users to register, log in, browse products, add items to the cart, and view similar products.
-The website also includes a contact page and features like unique user registration and cart management.
+An e-commerce website built using Flask, which allows users to register, log in, browse products, add items to the cart, and view similar products.
+The website also includes a contact page with a contact form for user inquiries.

 ## Features